Hong Kong SAR, China flag Hong Kong SAR, China: Economic and Political Overview

 Current Political Context

-An overhaul of Hong Kong's electoral system, including the Legislative Council, took place after the National People's Assembly of China passed a resolution on Hong Kong electoral reforms in March 2021.
-The reform increased the number of seats (70 to 90), but reduced the number of those who are directly elected (35 to 20), without any coming from the local council.
+In March 2021, the National People's Assembly of China issued a resolution on Hong Kong election reforms, which led to an amendment of Hong Kong's electoral system, including the Legislative Council.
+The reform increased the number of seats (70 to 90) but reduced the number of those who are directly elected (35 to 20), without any coming from the local council.
 The electoral committee elects 40 seats, while 30 remain functional trade-based constituencies.
 Furthermore, the new process for examining potential candidates for parliamentary elections allows only government-approved candidates to run for office.
 With no opposition presence in the LegCo, the current government, led by John Lee since May 2022, is anticipated to experience unchallenged political stability until the forthcoming elections in 2025.

 Main Political Parties